Unity-Technologies/Unity-Robotics-Hub/faq.md

 In the URDF Importer we have added the functionality to instantiate a robot from URDF into a Unity scene with [Articulation Body](https://docs.unity3d.com/2020.2/Documentation/Manual/class-ArticulationBody.html) components on their corresponding joints.

-Aside from facilitating communication with the TCP Endpoint, the TCP Connector contains the `MessageGeneration` code from ROS#.
-We added the extra functionality that when generating a C# class from a ROS message, functions are also generated that will serialize and deserialize the messages as ROS would internally.
+Aside from facilitating communication with the TCP Endpoint, the TCP Connector contains an adapted version of the `MessageGeneration` code from ROS#.
+However, unlike ROS# our messages are transmitted in ROS's own serialization format, eliminating the JSON encoding/decoding step for some significant performance improvements.

 You can find more details about the differences between our implementation and ROS#, along with some of their future plans, in the [ROS# project](https://github.com/siemens/ros-sharp/wiki/Ext_RosSharp_RoboticsHub#differences-between-unity-robotics-hub-and-ros).